JS Link is quickly positioning itself within the diversified supply chain—a critical global priority

 Technology Based on Decades of Experiences

-Permanent magnets are critical components across a wide range of industries, including hybrid and electric vehicles, wind generators, elevators, fighter jets, air conditioners, refrigerators, and Urban Air Mobility (UAM).
+Permanent magnets are critical components across a wide range of industries, including robotics, automation, drones, vehicles, wind generators, elevators, fighter jets, air conditioners, refrigerators, and Urban Air Mobility (UAM).
 With ongoing industrial advancements, the demand for permanent magnets is projected to increase exponentially.
 As China continues to leverage its dominant position in the rare earth market, efforts are underway to restructure the global supply chain, focusing on Western countries and their allies.

 Source: Korea International Trade Association